Regional District of Nanaimo losing forest, farm lands - BC Local News

-The Regional District of Nanaimo is losing properties with Farm Class designations, particularly in its electoral areas.
+The Regional District of Nanaimo is losing properties with farm class designations.

-This was highlighted in the 2018 Regional Growth Strategy Annual Report that was presented at the RDN’s committee of the whole meeting, Sept.
+That finding was highlighted in the 2018 regional growth strategy annual report that was presented at the RDN’s committee of the whole meeting Sept.
 3.

-Senior planner Jamai Schile, said that in 2018, the parcels with Farm Class status as determined by BC Assessment has gone down to 674 from 713 parcels in 2017.
+Senior planner Jamai Schile said that in 2018, the parcels with farm class status as determined by B.C.
+Assessment decreased to 674 from 713 parcels in 2017.

 Electoral Area A director Keith Wilson shared some of his views about the decline in farm lands.
 He feels the numbers are not accurate.